rhodes911/ibm-ai-engineering/Machine Learning with Python/notes/glossary-module-2.md

 An optimization algorithm used to minimize the cost function by iteratively adjusting model parameters in the direction of steepest descent.
 *Example: Imagine standing on a mountain (cost function) blindfolded—gradient descent takes steps downhill (opposite of gradient) repeatedly: step→measure slope→step downhill→repeat until reaching the valley bottom (minimum cost).*

+**Batch Gradient Descent**
+A variant of gradient descent that computes the gradient using the entire training dataset before each parameter update; stable but can be slow on large datasets.
+*Example: With 100,000 examples, each update processes all 100,000 to compute an exact gradient—requires more memory/time per step but produces smooth, reliable loss decrease useful for convex problems like logistic regression.*

+**Stochastic Gradient Descent (SGD)**
+An optimization method that updates parameters using one randomly selected example at a time; very fast per update but noisy, often requiring lower learning rates.
+*Example: For click-through prediction on streaming ad data, SGD updates after each impression (one row) enabling near-real-time learning, with loss wiggling but trending downward over many iterations.*

+**Mini-batch Gradient Descent**
+Compromise between batch and SGD that updates parameters using small batches (e.g., 32–512 samples), improving convergence stability and hardware efficiency.
+*Example: Training logistic regression with batch_size=64 uses vectorized operations for speed while preserving some noise benefits of SGD—commonly the best default for scalable training.*

+**Batch Size**
+The number of samples processed before updating model parameters in mini-batch methods.
+*Example: With 10,000 samples and batch_size=100, one epoch has 100 iterations—each computing gradients on 100 samples for one parameter update.*

 **Learning Rate**
 A hyperparameter that controls the size of steps taken during gradient descent.
 Too large can cause overshooting; too small can make training very slow.
 *Example: With learning rate 0.001, model takes tiny careful steps (10,000 iterations to converge), but with 0.1 takes big steps (100 iterations)—however, 1.0 might overshoot and bounce around the minimum forever without converging.*

+**Learning Rate Schedule**
+Strategy for changing the learning rate during training (e.g., step decay, time-based decay, cosine annealing) to improve convergence.
+*Example: Start at 0.1 then halve every 5 epochs (0.1→0.05→0.025) to explore quickly early on and fine-tune near the optimum later.*

 **Convergence**
 The point at which the training algorithm stops improving the model because it has found a minimum of the cost function.